HuberTRoy/Seen/README.md

 Seen is a lightweight web crawling framework for everyone.
 Written with `asyncio`，`aiohttp/requests`.

-It is useful for writting a web crawling quickly.
+It is useful for writing a web crawling quickly and get **FULL JavaScript Support**.

 **Working Process:**
 ![workingProcess](https://github.com/HuberTRoy/seen/blob/master/img/process.png)